mozilla/leadership-training/README.md

 **Commitment**: ~3h / week

-See the [full list of participants](https://github.com/MozillaFoundation/mentorship-program/blob/master/participants.md) in our Fall 2016 round.

 ## What will you learn?
-The [Open Leadership Training Series](https://docs.google.com/document/d/1XCfmtvn6pV9Q20f5brbO6fkm7crfXcEXDF2nRsgo1o0/edit) (OLTS) is designed to teach you best practices in  “working open” -- a way of working in which
+The [Open Leadership Training Series](http://mzl.la/open-leadership) (OLTS) is designed to teach you best practices in  “working open” -- a way of working in which
 * a community of people collaborate to make or build something amazing,
 * and any product or knowledge that the community of collaborators creates is shared widely and freely with the public on the world wide web.